piroor/treestyletab/README.md

 ### High compatibility with [Tab Mix Plus](https://addons.mozilla.org/firefox/addon/tab-mix-plus/), especially its own session management feature

+"Renewed" TST works inside the sidebar, so it works separatedly from (legacy) TMP.

-Supporting TMP is very hard, because TMP-enhanced Firefox is totally different from plain Firefox - they are practically different applications.
+Supporting TMP by "legacy" TST is very hard, because TMP-enhanced Firefox is totally different from plain Firefox - they are practically different applications.
 So, it requires hard work to support both applications constantly.
 Moreover, unfortunately I have very few motivation to maintain TST for TMP, because I'm not a user of TMP.
 If you are using TST with TMP and get some troubles, those bugs won't be fixed by my hand aggressively.